UW-Quantum-Defect-Lab/qdl-utils-qdots/README.md

-Finally confirm that the installation worked correctly by launching the Python interpretter and then importing the package:
+Finally confirm that the installation worked correctly by launching the Python interpreter and then importing the package:

 ```
 > Python